-This program follows the Graduate School's Probation policy. (https://policy.wisc.edu/library/UW-1217/)
+Refer to the Graduate School: Probation (https://policy.wisc.edu/library/UW-1217/) policy.

 Progress criteria may be waived in special circumstances which must be stated in writing and approved by the appropriate section and signed by the department chair.
 Candidates not making satisfactory progress will be dropped from the program.